 When you map your sales process, you answer the "why" behind every decision you make — which is critical because your sales process is the foundation of everything your team does.
 Let's walk through how to map the sales process using a fictional business example.

 1. Start at the end.

 To know where you're going, you must know your destination.
 In terms of sales process mapping, this involves setting goals for your sales team.
-Keep your goal specific but simple.
+Keep your plan specific but simple.

-Example: Fred's Vegan Food Supply is mapping their sales process.
+Example: Fred's Vegan Food Supply is mapping its sales process.
 They've set their destination "goal" to increase their win rate by 5% next quarter.

 2. Bring all stakeholders aboard.